 At Crispin, we offer a wide variety of trips and visits to enrich the lives of our students.
-Some of these relate directly to the curriculum while others allow the opportunity to experience culture and living in other parts of the world.
-Below is a list of recurring trips that take place throughout the academic year.
+Some of these relate directly to the curriculum while others allow the opportunity to experience culture and life in other parts of the world.
+Enrichment Week held in July offers students a wealth of opportunities to visit new places, develop team work skills and develop a sense of community.
+The programme changes every year as we consider the needs of the year group.
+Below is a list of some of the recurring trips that take place throughout the academic year.

-Year 8 go to Lulworth Cover to carry out field work in regards to geography and geology.
-It's an important trip that will teach them the importance of coastlines and the impact the tides can have on an ever-changing landscape.
+Year 8 go to Lulworth Cove to carry out field work in regards to geography and geology.
+It's an important trip that will teach students about coastlines and the impact the tides can have on an ever-changing landscape.

 Year 11 geographers embark on a fieldwork visit to Bristol.
-The students are taken on a boat tour provided by the Bristol Packet boat company.
+Students are taken on a boat tour provided by the Bristol Packet boat company.
 They tour the harbour seeing how the city has changed and the redevelopments that have taken place over the years.
-They then spend a couple of hours carrying out an investigation into what extent the harbourside development has been a success.
+They then spend a couple of hours carrying out an investigation into what extent the Temple Quarter development has been a success.

-Year 10 Art and Photography students will be offered an opportunity to take photos and draw animals from life at Bristol Zoo.
-The visit includes an educational talk where students get the opportunity to touch and draw animals in close contact.
-The work the students produce will go towards their GCSE Natural forms coursework project.
-From next year, this trip will be run in November.
+Year 10 Art and Photography students will be offered an opportunity to take photos and draw natural forms from life at The Eden Project.
+The visit includes an educational talk where students get the opportunity to learn about how Eden was built and the cross curricular work they do there.
+The work the students produce will go towards their GCSE Natural Forms coursework project.

-Year 9 Art and Photography students are offered an opportunity to be introduced so some of the greatest works of Art in London galleries.
-The galleries vary each year but have included The Tate Modern, National Portrait, and National Gallery.
+Year 9 Art and Photography students are offered an opportunity to be introduced to some of the greatest works of Art in London galleries.
+The galleries vary each year but have included The Tate Modern, National Portrait and National Gallery.

 We also run a wealth of other trips that are arranged throughout the school year.
 These trips are subject to date changes year on year but they are still frequently run.

-During the February half-term holiday, some of Year 10 go on a skiing adventure to a specially chosen resort around Europe.
+During the February half term holiday, some Year 10 students go on a skiing adventure to a specially chosen resort around Europe.

-The Lyme Regis field work takes place in the first year of the GCSE course in geography.
+The Lyme Regis field work trip takes place in the first year of the GCSE geography course.
 Students will spend time on Monmouth beach collecting data to prove whether physical processes are taking place.
 They will take beach transects and measure pebble sizes to compare the theory learnt in classes to the real world environment they are observing.
 They will also spend time learning about the sea defences that are being put in place in Lyme Regis.

-Students in Year 9 are given the opportunity to qualify for the Duke of Edinburgh Bronze award with hiking and camping activities arranged in the spring and summer terms.
+Students are given the opportunity to qualify for the Duke of Edinburgh Bronze award with hiking and camping activities arranged in the spring and summer terms.